 AdBlockers hide the majority of visitors from web analytics

-Shortly after starting this blog, I included Mixpanel analytics to tell me how many people are reading my articles.
-Recently I implemented my custom analytics, and I was astonished when it showed me more than twice the number of page views.
-AdBlock was hiding sixty per cent of my site’s visitors.
+I used Mixpanel analytics to tell me how many people are reading my articles.
+Recently I implemented my custom analytics.
+I was astonished when my custom analytics showed me more than twice the number of page views than the numbers from Mixpanel.
+AdBlock was hiding sixty per cent of my site’s visitors from Mixpanel.

 Illustration: Ljubica Petkovic